|Frequently Asked Questions

 We do not support Android TV because there is still a very low demand and the distribution also is very limited, e.g. LG relies on webOS, Samsung on Tizen.

-Our devices receive automatic firmware updates on a regular basis to introduce new features or match with the latest changes introduce on new iOS/Android updates.
+Our devices receive automatic firmware updates regularly to introduce new features or match with the latest changes introduced with iOS/Android updates.

 Which menu languages does the D21DKH and D21DKV support on the outdoor display (resident directory etc.)?